Last Updated on

 Pros: If you ask Red-Bellied Woodpeckers, Downy Woodpeckers and White-Breasted Nuthatches for their favorite suet feeder spot, they would probably tell you right up next to a tree trunk.
-Birds land higher on the trunk and then sidle and hop down to feeder level.
+These birds like to land higher or lower on the trunk and then sidle down or up to the feeder level.
 They loved it.

 Cons: Unfortunately, squirrels loved it too.
 They were on it so much that birds rarely had a chance, especially in cold weather.
 So this location had to go.

 Didn’t Work: Inside Corner

 Cons: Hanging a suet feeder from the house right next to the dining room window was a complete bust.
 Sure, it would have let me see birds very well.
 But this window is in an inside corner.
 I suspect this made birds feel trapped and less able to get away from a predator.
 Not a single bird visited either a regular cage suet feeder or this house-like feeder hung here.

 Mostly Didn’t Work: Same Pole with Busy Feeder

 Another spot that didn’t work well was on the arm of the pole where a platform feeder also hangs.
 (Note: In the picture, two cage feeders are wired together with suet in one and a nut block in the other.)